Daniangio/pigsattack/GAME_RULES.md

 ### 6.4 Prepare

 * Gain exactly **1 token** from:
   * **Attack**
   * **Conversion**
   * **Wild**
 * If you own an upgrade that **unlocks Mass tokens**:
   * You may choose a **Mass token** instead

-Prepare is your “no dead turn” action: it advances your position even when you can’t or don’t want to fight, extend, or re-stance.
+Prepare is your “no dead turn” action: it advances your position even when you can’t or don’t want to fight or re-stance.

 ---